 Being on a boat, like any home, requires some “household rules” to make things run smoothly.
 I am not talking about curfews or anything of the sorts.
 Although sometimes those are needed too!
 But I am referring more to the way things work and need to be handled.

 Being in small quarters for extended amounts of time with others means that these rules need to be followed for the boat to stay in tip top shape and harmony to be had for all.

 Things we have had to show guests when they come aboard our boat

-For the sake of trying to keep our toilets as long as possible before needing to be switched out we have decided that on our boat we do not flush toilet paper down the toilet.
+To keep our toilets as long as possible before needing to be replaced we decided that on our boat we do not flush toilet paper down the toilet.
 Instead there is a lovely airtight tin next to the toilet for your paper, and there are also small brown bags that you can use to place your paper in before placing that in the tin if you don’t want others seeing your toilet paper.

-This is an intense workout which makes you think twice about how much water you are using when doing the dishes or washing your hair.
+This is an intense workout.
+It makes you think twice about how much water you are using when doing the dishes or washing your hair.
 Unless you are looking for some weight lifting to be added to your regular routine, a good way to make your guests slow down on wasteful water consumption is to take them on a water run or two.

 The humidity on a boat is pretty ridiculous.
-Unless you are like my infant daughter and prefer your food on the softer side, everything must be kept air tight.
-If something is left open for even one night most likely that humidity has taken its toll on it and changed the texture from delightfully crisp to a crumbly or soggy mess.
+Unless you’re like my infant daughter and prefer your food on the softer side, everything must be kept air tight.
+If something is left open for even one night that humidity will take its toll on it.
+It’ll change the texture of food from delightfully crisp to a soggy mess.

-Landlubbers may find some of these “rules” strange and the learning curve to adjust to them may be hard, but once you get used to them they become the most logical way to live on a boat.
+Landlubbers may find some of these “rules” strange.
+The learning curve to adjust to them may be hard.
+But once you get used to them they become the most logical way to live on a boat.